mansenmika-cpu/Studivo/README.md

 🎓 Studivo: AI-Powered Academic Assistant
 Studivo is an all-in-one educational platform designed to streamline study management and provide personalized AI tutoring.
-By combining resource organization with the power of Gemini 2.5 Flash, Studivo helps students master their subjects through interactive dialogue and multimodal learning.
+By combining resource organization with the power of Gemini-3-flash-preview, Studivo helps students master their subjects through interactive dialogue and multimodal learning.

 ⚙️ Installation & Local Setup
 Follow these steps to get a local copy of Studivo up and running on your machine.